QuestNetwork/qd-messages-ts/README.md

 - Does not depend on the internet
 - Encrypted Channels
 - Private Channels (open a private channel with someone on the user list of a channel you're in, beta in current version)
-- Organize Channels By Transport/Protocol (like project folders in Atom)
+- Organize Channels By Transport/Protocol And Custom Groups (like project folders in Atom)
 - Add Custom Themes By Pasting CSS Into The Built-In Theme Editor
 - Export Themes
 - Export Settings